awesome-webextension/webpack-target-webextension/README.md

 This asynchronous loading behavior is limited to the platform limit and **breaks** [run_at](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts#run_at).

-If the value is a `string` (an output file name), for background service worker (specified via `options.background.serviceWorkerEntry`), it creates an extra entry file to load all initial chunks **synchronously**.
+If the value is a `string` (an output file name), for the background service worker (specified via `options.background.serviceWorkerEntry`), it creates an extra entry file to load all initial chunks **synchronously**.

 The file name specified MUST NOT be any existing file.

-If the value is a `function` (`(manifest: any, chunks: string[]) => void`), it requires a "manifest.json" in the emitted files and letting you edit it on the fly to include all the initial chunks.
-This option does not apply to background service worker because `manifest.json` does not accept multiple files.
+If the value is a `function` (`(manifest: any, chunks: string[]) => void`), it requires a "manifest.json" in the emitted files and lets you edit it on the fly to include all the initial chunks.
+This option does not apply to the background service worker because `manifest.json` does not accept multiple files.

 If the value is an `object` (`{ file: string; touch(manifest: any, file: string): void }`),